yx131313/yunxinp.github.io/_posts/2021-5-27-Writing_as_Therapy.md

 Either way, I believe it'll be an enjoyable passion project, especially if it's kept sustained.
 Which is, unfortunately, the most difficult part.
 Amidst my growing commitments and ever-growing pile of to-dos, simply posting an update doesn't always seem very feasible.
 But perhaps it is precisely this that I need: a cathartic release, to reconcile my worries and reinspire me when times get dull.

-And to whoever's reading this: hope you'll have a good day ahead :) Thank you for getting to this point!
+That's it.
+Hope you'll have a good day ahead :")